sychikov/heavens-door/README.md

 ```sudo ./new_bot.py```
 ## Admin commands
 ```
-help - show all commands.
+/help - show all commands.

+Get info:

+show_users - show all users table.
+show_time - show all users time table. show_configs - show all configs table.
+get_configs *tg* - get all configs associated with tg id. check_connection - show connections of *all* or by tg id.

+Contact with users:

+broadcast *message* - send message to all users in database. message *tg* *message* - send message to specified by tg user.

+Control user's activity:

-broadcast *message* - send message to all users. show_users - show all users table. show_time - show all users time table. show_configs - show all configs table. message *tg* *message* - send message to specified by tg user. get_configs *tg* - get all configs associated with tg id. block_user *tg* - block user if it's possible, check the status table. unblock_user *tg* - unblock user if it's possible, check the status table. check_connection - show connections of all or by tg id. add_new_user *name*:*ip*:*tg*:*config_name* - add new user in database. remove_user *ip* - remove user from database by ip anathem_user *tg* - eternal curse on user. mercy_user *tg* - mercy user from eternal curse. create_new_config *config_name* - create brand new config for Wireguard and activate it.
+block_user *tg* - block user if it's possible, check the status table. unblock_user *tg* - unblock user if it's possible, check the status table. add_new_user *name*:*ip*:*tg*:*config_name* - add new user in database. remove_user *ip* - remove user from database by ip. anathem_user *tg* - eternal curse on user. mercy_user *tg* - mercy user from eternal curse.

+Wireguard commands:

+create_new_config *config_name* - create brand new config for Wireguard and activate it.
 ```
 ## User commands